sekulovskin/research-archive-masters-thesis/README.md

 ### *Thesis*

-Contains the manuscript as a `pdf`.
+Contains the manuscript as a `pdf`(most up-to-date version, including the corrected errors listed in the Errata)

 ## Ethics: